darrenjian/capstone-yolov5/capstone_scripts/BALANCED_DATASET_INSTRUCTIONS.md

 4. Required `obj_pw=5.0` to compensate
 5. Val/test also imbalanced but no way to verify realistic performance

-### New (balanced train, realistic val/test):
+### New (balanced train by slice labels, realistic val/test):
-1. ✅ Split data first (70/15/15)
+1. ✅ Split VOLUMES first (70/15/15) to prevent data leakage
+2. ✅ Separate train slices by ACTUAL tear presence (has_tear=True/False)
-2. ✅ Undersample only train set to 50/50
+3. ✅ Undersample only train set no-tear slices to 50/50 by slice count
-3. ✅ Train on perfectly balanced data
+4. ✅ Train on perfectly balanced data (true 50/50 tear vs no-tear slices)
-4. ✅ Evaluate on realistic class distribution
+5. ✅ Evaluate on realistic class distribution
-5. ✅ No runtime filtering needed
+6. ✅ No runtime filtering needed
-6. ✅ Lower `obj_pw=2.5` sufficient
+7. ✅ Lower `obj_pw=2.5` sufficient
-7. ✅ Better results, more stable training
+8. ✅ Better results, more stable training
-8. ✅ Honest evaluation metrics that reflect real-world performance
+9. ✅ Honest evaluation metrics that reflect real-world performance
+10. ✅ Accounts for no-tear slices within tear volumes

 ---